richardcrng/redux-leaves/docs/create/README.md

 ---
-id: action-creators
+id: core-creators
-title: Create API
+title: Action Creators
 hide_title: true
 ---

-# Action creators API
+# Action Creators API

 Every single leaf on our `actions` object has a `create` property, through which we can access action creator functions.